ReDI-School/intro-java/lesson4/scanner.md

 input.nextLine();
 ```

-Ask the user their name, surname, age and weight (in kilos, with a precision of 100g).
+Ask the user his name, surname, age and weight (in kilos, with a precision of 100g).
 Print the result.

 ```java
 import java.util.Scanner;